BRICS chafe under charge of "new imperialists" in Africa

 This wariness of the new players in Africa has even permeated some government circles on the continent.

-Warning Africa was opening itself up to “a new form of imperialism”, Nigerian central bank governor Lamido Sanusi accused China, now the world’s No. 2 economy, of worsening Africa’s deindustrialisation and underdevelopment.
+Warning Africa was opening itself up to “a new form of imperialism”, Nigerian central bank governor Lamido Sanusi accused China, now the world’s No. 2 economy, of worsening Africa’s deindustrialization and underdevelopment.

 “China takes our primary goods and sells us manufactured ones.
 This was also the essence of colonialism,” Sanusi wrote in a March 11 opinion column in the Financial Times.

-“Africa must recognise that China - like the U.S., Russia, Britain, Brazil and the rest - is in Africa not for African interests but its own,” Sanusi added.
+“Africa must recognize that China - like the U.S., Russia, Britain, Brazil and the rest - is in Africa not for African interests but its own,” Sanusi added.

 Chinese and other BRICS leaders indignantly reject the criticism their group represents a kind of “sub-imperialism” in their growing economic and political engagement with Africa.